Step 6 - Configure the Stylesheet

 Add Te Ara Hura

-We're going to use Maputnik to add the trail styles from style.json in Step 3 into the Protomaps style sheet here.
+We're going to use Maputnik to add the trail styles from style.json in Step 3 into the Protomaps stylesheet.

 Add the GeoJSON Source

 2. Add New Source at the bottom of the panel.
-Here you are going to input the fields from the style.json we introduced in Step 3.
+Input the following:

 Add a Trail Layer